SkygearIO/guides/chat/cloud-event-hook/js.md

 ### Decorated Function Interfaces and Parameters

-Depending on decorators, decorated functions contain any of the following paramters.
+Depending on decorators, decorated functions contain any of the following parameters.

 | Tables        | Description                 |
 | ------------- |:---------------------------:|